cazyw/shakespeare-quotes/README.md

 ## Objective

 Create an online collection of Shakespeare quotes.
 Users can submit quotes and search for quotes that have been tagged with certain keywords.
+Users can click on tags to pull up a selection of similarly tagged quotes.

 A rough version is up and running here: https://shakespeare-sunday.herokuapp.com/